-Combining FCDs with solvent-enhanced processes has the potential to significantly reduce both the GHG emissions and energy intensity of needed for SAGD production.
+Combining FCDs with solvent-enhanced processes has the potential to significantly reduce both the GHG emissions and energy intensity needed for SAGD production.

 Optimizing the integration of these two types of technology requires an increased understanding of the complex thermal-hydraulic behaviour of FCDs under thermal, multiphase conditions with solvents and NCGs.

 C-FER operates two flow loops to perform full-scale laboratory testing of Inflow Control Devices (ICDs), which are a type of FCD often used for in situ thermal recovery operations.

 The ICD Characterization Loop is used to evaluate the hydraulic performance of ICDs under a variety of operating conditions, including oil, water, steam and non-condensable gases (NCGs).